martinez877/coding-repo/remote_operated_vehicle/README.md

 # Remote operated vehicle (hardware + software) project.
-Using Python and C
+Using Python and C (MATLAB for testing communication)

 The overall project was to drive a remotely operated vehicle using a gamepad.
 The project consisted of a gamepad, we chose the d-pad mode, which sent commands